stjude-rust-labs/sprocket/crates/.github/pull_request_template.md

 Rule specific checks:

-- [ ] You have added the rule as an entry within the the package-specific rule tables (`wdl-ast/src/v1.rs` for AST-based rules and `wdl-grammar/src/v1.rs` for parse tree-based rules).
-- [ ] You have added the rule as an entry within the the global rule table at `RULES.md`.
+- [ ] You have added the rule as an entry within `RULES.md`.
-- [ ] You have added the rule to the appropriate `fn rules()`.
+- [ ] You have added the rule to the `rules()` function in `wdl-lint/src/v1.rs`.
-    - Validation rules added to `wdl-ast` should be added to `fn rules()` within `wdl-ast/src/v1/validation.rs`.
-    - Lint rules added to `wdl-ast` should be added to `fn rules()` within `wdl-ast/src/v1/lint.rs`.
-    - Validation rules added to `wdl-grammar` should be added to `fn rules()` within `wdl-grammar/src/v1/validation.rs`.
-    - Lint rules added to `wdl-grammar` should be added to `fn rules()` within `wdl-grammar/src/v1/lint.rs`.
-- [ ] You have added a test that covers every possible setting for the rule within the file where the rule is implemented.
+- [ ] You have added a test cases in `wdl-lint/tests/lints` that covers every possible diagnostic emitted for the rule within the file where the rule
+      is implemented.
 - [ ] You have run `wdl-gauntlet --refresh` to ensure that there are no unintended changes to the baseline configuration file (`Gauntlet.toml`).
 - [ ] You have run `wdl-gauntlet --refresh --arena` to ensure that all of the rules added/removed are now reflected in the baseline configuration file (`Arena.toml`).

 END SECTION -->